mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 You have successfully implemented and tested a WAF policy.

 ### Disable a WAF policy
-Going forward, we do not need to implement this WAF policy, so we should disable it.
-We can do this by changing 'enabled' argument value to 'false' for the policy.
+Going forward, I do not need to implement this WAF policy, so I shall disable it.
+I can do this by changing 'enabled' argument value to 'false' for the policy.

 ```tf
 resource "azurerm_cdn_frontdoor_firewall_policy" "my_waf_policy" {